noproblan/npl-seateditor/README.md

 npl-seateditor
 ==============

-HTML5 &amp; Canvas Seat-Editor for noprobLAN LAN-Party-Hall
+HTML5 Canvas Seat-Editor for noprobLAN LAN-Party-Hall.

+Not ready for use.
+I've to correct some things first.